 Island vent panels provide ventilation by letting trapped gas escape in case there is a leak in the gas lines.
 Vented tank drawers are also needed for kitchens that use propane gas.

-For outdoor kitchens with limited airflow, such as those built under a covered patio, invest in a vent hood over the grill.
+For outdoor kitchens with limited airflows, such as those built under a covered patio, invest in a vent hood over the grill.
 The vent hood easily clears out the thick smoke that comes from grilling.

 And for kitchen islands made out of wood or other combustible materials, an insulated grill jacket provides protection from accidental fires, as it creates an insulated shield between hot appliances and the island surface.

-This wouldn’t be the first thing on your mind while constructing an outdoor kitchen, but adequate power supply is a critical consideration.
+This wouldn’t be the first thing on your mind while constructing an outdoor kitchen, but an adequate power supply is a critical consideration.
 You need convenient locations to plug in appliances, and enough electrical outlets to accommodate all of them, including outlets for your radio and for charging cellphones.

 Lastly, choose the right material for finishing your outdoor kitchen.
 For faster and more efficient installation over concrete masonry units, ready-to-finish cabinets are a good option.
 Choose finishing materials that complement your house and patio area.

-Keeping all these tips in mind will not only help you in setting up a beautiful outdoor kitchen bar, but will give you peace of mind and enjoyment for years to come.
+Keeping all these tips in mind will not only help you in setting up a beautiful outdoor kitchen bar but will give you peace of mind and enjoyment for years to come.